LevinJ/SFND_3D_Object_Tracking/README.md

 ## Associate Keypoint Correspondences with Bounding Boxes

 Before calculating the TTC of preceding car, we first obtains all the keypoints extracted in the bounding box of preceding car.
 This is implemented in `clusterKptMatchesWithROI` method.
-To be more robust to outliers, a shrinking boudning box is used to fitler out keypoints are not part of the preceding car.
+To be more robust to outliers, a shrinking boudning box is used to fitler out keypoints that are not part of the preceding car.
 Also IQR is applied to euclidean distance ratio between current frame and previous to reduce outliers.

-Below is an examle result of associating kyepoints with bounding box
+Below is an examle result of associating kyepoints with bounding box.
+Note that this is keypoint association after bounding box shrinking, but before the IQR outlier fitlering.

 <img src="images/keypoint_inboundingbox.png" />